 Finally, even a small hint of self-criticism:

 "Maybe I was slow to react because I thought Michael was further back.
-But I thought he defended my line.
+But I thought he was defending my line.
 I explained my point of view to him, but he continues to do his own thing anyway.
 We've already had three or four disagreements in the past.
-From now on, every time I have him behind me, I'll have to defend myself against any opponent".
+From now on, every time I have him behind me, I'll have to defend myself as if it were any other opponent".

 Around Rubens Barrichello's neck hangs a pendant offered by a new sponsor, a medal engraved with the phrase: Do not disturb.